BLOG

 Data Science and Analytics

 Data science and analytics are among the fastest-growing skill areas in Denmark, driven by increasing adoption of data-driven decision-making across industries.
-Organisations are expanding their analytics capabilities to gain competitive advantages and improve operational efficiency.
+According to Wirtek, analytics demand among Danish companies doubled from 17% to 35% year-on-year, making it the fastest-accelerating IT competency in the country.

 Government digitalisation strategies and investments are accelerating demand for data professionals across both public and private sectors.
 Companies are actively hiring data engineers, analysts, and scientists to support large-scale transformation initiatives.

 Employers are prioritising professionals with strong programming, cloud data platform expertise, and business intelligence capabilities.
-Structured upskilling programs are essential to build internal data capabilities and meet growing demand.
+Professionals with Python, SQL, and cloud data platform expertise are essential to build the internal data capabilities Danish organisations need to compete.

 Key Sub-skills